SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 * __User Permissions Overview__ – A summary of principals' permissions on the tenant.
 Shows site collections in which users have permissions, permissions that the users have as an individual, and the permissions that were given through a group.
 * __User Permissions Details__ – Shows all permissions on all subsites inside a selected site collection for a specific user.
 The report shows permissions that a certain user has on each item within the particular site collection, along with the permissions that were given through a group.
+* __Users with Privileged Access__ – Shows all users with privileged access on the tenant or farm, such as farm and site administrators, or primary and secondary administrators, Users with Full Control / Full Read Web Application Policy, etc.

+## Group Reports

+* __Group Members__ – Shows all members of a selected SharePoint, Active Directory, or Security or Office 365 group.
+* __SharePoint Groups__ – Shows all SharePoint groups and its members across the selected site collections.
+* __User Memberships__ – Shows all the groups the selected principal is a member of.

 ## Externally Shared